Bylaws of the Washington Chapter

 Officers or directors may be removed from the Board of Directors, with or without cause, by a two-thirds (2/3) vote of the members present at a meeting called for that purpose.

 – Chapters shall be governed by at least four (4) officers.
 They may include: Past-President, President, President-Elect, Secretary, and Treasurer.
-Treasurer and Secretary shall be elected for a (1 ) one year term and shall assume office on July 1st.
-The President-elect is elected for a (3) three year term, serving as President-Elect, President, and Past-President and shall assume office on July 1st.
-At-Large Directors shall be elected for a (1) one year term and shall assume office on July 1st.
+The Secretary and Treasurer will serve a 2-year term.
+Chapter may elect to combine Secretary and Treasurer positions.
+The President-elect is elected for a (3) three year term, serving as President-Elect, President, and Past-President.
+To qualify to serve in the Presidential track, officers shall be a member of the Washington Chapter for at least two years and have served on the Washington Chapter board for at least one year.
+At-Large Directors shall be elected for a (1) one year term.
 At-Large Directors may serve a maximum of three, one year terms as an At-Large Director.
 Service as an At-Large Director shall not preclude a member from seeking election to a board office or to the Eastern Washington Liaison At-Large Director position for up to an additional three (3) years.